hackingmaterials/matminer/README.rst

 Note: you may need to open a new terminal window after this step in order for the environmental variables added by conda to be loaded.

-And then install MatMiner using any of the above options of :code:`pip install` or :code:`git clone`.
+And then install MatMiner using any of the above options of :code:`pip install` or :code:`git clone` followed by :code:`python setup.py develop`.

 2. Using virtualenv